Tiger Woods DUI Arrest: Toxicology Report Reveals Several Drugs In System, Entering Diversion Program

 In Tiger Woods’ case, he will have to be on probation for one year under special conditions.
 He must also plead guilty to reckless driving, but as long as he completes the program, that can be expunged from his record.

 Tiger Woods’ reckless driving arraignment is scheduled for October 25.
-However, he is not required to attend.
+However, he not required to attend.

 [Featured Image by Palm Beach County Sheriff’s Office/AP Images]